 Most universities have programs that are taught in German and programs that are taught in English.
 However, there are some German universities whose main language is exclusively English.
 These are private universities and offer all programs in English.
 They are not the norm but if these interest you then it’s worth a look:

-Whether you prefer to search through these programs by subject, city, or university, we have taken the guesswork out for you so that you are that much close to finding your dream study program in Germany.
-This article will serve as an introduction to universities in Germany that offer study programs in English.
+Whether you prefer to browse these programmes by subject, city or university, we have taken the guesswork out of finding your dream study programme in Germany.
+This article serves as an introduction to universities in Germany that offer English language programmes.

 Check out our Video Course (64 min.) on "How to write a Letter of Motivation"